joshspicer/cosmo-workshop-wargames/README.md

 # Linux CLI / Bandit Workshop

 Linux is an operating system that sits the at core of much of the technology we interact with daily.
-Linux is free, secure, and having to work with it on the job is unavoidable.
+Linux is free, secure, and to work with it on the job is unavoidable.

 We'll start the workshop by reviewing some common and good-to-know linux commands.
 We'll then move into Bandit ["War Games"](http://overthewire.org/wargames/bandit/), an interactive shell-based game that reinforces basic commands and teaches security concepts.

 ## Why Learn Linux?

+Linux is an operating system, like MacOS or Windows.
 Linux knowledge is invaluable in the CS field.
 Odds are servers you'll interact with on the job will be running some distro of Linux.
 In addition, small or embedded systems often run some flavor of Linux.
 Ever used a raspberry pi?
 Those devices are generally running Raspbian, a Linux distribution.
 Linux provides a stable development environment, and of course is free and open for users to get started with!

 ## Setup